 Recently, a reporter from The Sun had the opportunity to accompany the Ukrainian army using Challenger 2 tanks provided by the UK to fight against Russian forces.

 Ukrainian soldiers have praised the accuracy of the Challenger 2 tank, which is equipped with a 120mm main gun.
-According to The Sun , a Challenger 2 tank opened fire on the move with the gun pointed sideways, destroying a target the size of a plate more than a mile away.
+According to The Sun , a Challenger 2 tank opened fire on the move with its gun pointed sideways, destroying a target the size of a plate more than a mile away.

 Image believed to be of a Challenger 2 tank firing in Ukraine

-The Sun Screenshot
+Screenshot of The Sun

 The commander of a British-trained Ukrainian tank crew, who goes by the nickname "Kayfarick", said the best thing about the Challenger 2 was its gun.
 "I like the Challenger 2.
 It's like a sniper, very accurate," said Kayfarick, 26.